ujjwalkar0/ujjwalkar0/README.md

 * I have published my own python packages on PyPI, technical blogs on medium.

-* Currently, I am doing some research work with machine Learning and LiFi communication, and looking for an Internship.
+* Currently, I am doing some research work on Deep Learning, Clustering, and looking for an Internship.

-* <b> <a href="https://github.com/ujjwalkar0/My-Data-Science-Works"> See My Data Science Repositories </a> </b>

 <!--  ## Open Source Contribution: